Quadripoint: Botswana–Namibia–Zambia–Zimbabwe

 In 1970, South Africa (which at the time occupied Namibia) informed Botswana that there was no common border between Botswana and Zambia, claiming that a quadripoint existed.
 As a result, South Africa claimed that the Kazungula Ferry, which links Botswana and Zambia at the quadripoint, was illegal.
 Botswana firmly rejected both claims.
 There was a confrontation and shots were fired at the ferry; some years later, the Rhodesian Army attacked and sank the ferry, maintaining that it was serving military purposes.
 Ian Brownlie, who studied the case, wrote in 1979 that the possibility of a quadripoint could not be definitively ruled out at that time.

 In August 2007, the governments of Zambia and Botswana announced a deal to construct a bridge at the site to replace the ferry.
 The existence of a short boundary of about 150 m between Zambia and Botswana was agreed by all four states in the 2006–10 period, and is shown in the African Development Fund project map.
 This matches the data kept by the Office of the Geographer under the U.S. Department of State.
 However, the Anglo-German agreement of 1890 stipulates that the thalweg junction of the Chobe and Zambezi, which today falls within the demarcated limits of Zimbabwe, is the eastward limit of the Caprivi Strip (in today's Namibia).
 Moreover, it was reported in 2014 that Namibia actually granted Botswana and Zambia an easement to build their bridge across what all three parties concurred was Namibian territory.
+The Kazungula Bridge opened for traffic in May 2021.